shinyorg/shiny/src/Shiny.Core/readme.txt

 ** IOS JOBS **
 If you plan to use jobs in iOS, please do the following:

-1. Add this to your AppDelegate.cs

-public override void PerformFetch(UIApplication application, Action<UIBackgroundFetchResult> completionHandler)
-    => this.ShinyPerformFetch(completionHandler);

-2a.
-Add the following to your Info.plist
+2. Add the following to your Info.plist

 <key>UIBackgroundModes</key>
 <array>